 Learn how to make your own favorite Mexican restaurant rice at home in 25 minutes or less!
 This easy Mexican cauliflower rice recipe is so satisfying, packed with veggies and bursting with bold Tex-Mex flavors!
-This healthy, low-carb option is a great way to sneak more nutrition into your meal!
+This healthy, low-carb rice dish is a great way to sneak more nutrition into your meal!
 It’s a fast, flavorful dish that will quickly become an all-time family favorite!
 (Healthy, vegetarian, gluten-free and grain-free with keto-friendly option)

-Try serving this healthy Mexican rice as a light vegetarian lunch or as a side dish with Mexican Shredded Beef Tacos, Mexican Shrimp Ceviche Tostadas, Mexican Lettuce Wraps or Baja Chicken in Beer!
 Continue to read on for simple tips and tricks for preparing the best cauliflower rice at home!
 And, don’t miss the comprehensive step-by-step photos and recipe video showing you exactly how easy this restaurant-inspired dish is to make from scratch!

 Update: This post was originally published in January 2020.
 I made updates to the post below to include more information about low-carb Mexican rice.
 I also step-by-step photos showing you exactly how easy it is to make this cauliflower rice at home!